jallspaw/MonitoramaPDX2019/README.md

 # MonitoramaPDX2019

+The slides for this talk are on [Speakerdeck](https://speakerdeck.com/jallspaw/taking-human-performance-seriously)

 Here are the primary references and sources for my talk:

 * [Allspaw, J. (2015) Trade-Offs Under Pressure: Heuristics and Observations Of Teams Resolving Internet Service Outages](https://www.researchgate.net/publication/295011072_Trade-Offs_Under_Pressure_Heuristics_and_Observations_Of_Teams_Resolving_Internet_Service_Outages)